pbv-public/fastify-firestore-service/docs/api.md

 ```javascript
   static CONTEXT_OPTIONS = { retries: 3 }
 ```

+Note: If you leave the API read-only and add the `inconsistentReads: true` to `CONTEXT_OPTIONS` then the database context will not be a transaction.
+See FirestoreDB library's documentation for more detail.

 ### Pre and Post Commit Processing
 You can perform extra processing just before the per-request transaction